jdnorton/pynet_testz/README.md

-adding a comment to readme
+adding a comment to readme here